 Two important properties of the carbon atoms enable carbon to form an enormous number of compounds.
 These properties are:

 - Catenation: The property of the carbon atom to form a bond with another atom of carbon is called catenation.
-Just like carbon & silicon together form compounds with hydrogen up to seven or eight atoms of silicon.
+Just like Silicon ,Carbon form compounds with hydrogen up to seven or eight atoms of silicon.

 - Tetravalency: Having a valency of 4 carbon atoms is capable of bonding with an atom of oxygen, hydrogen, nitrogen, sulfur, chlorine, and other elements.